 “Our very strong revenue growth in Q4 reflects the vibrancy of our business.
 Driven by mobile search as well as YouTube and programmatic advertising, all areas in which we’ve been investing for many years,”

 Though Alphabet’s primary ventures performed very well some of its subsidiaries were also a cause of concern for the company.
 Other companies together produced an operating loss of $1.2 billion on revenue of just $151 million.

 After Sundar Pichai named the CEO of Google the company changed some of their strategic decision.
-Search rends on Google form last couple of years has shifted from desktop to mobile – that led the company to focus on the mobile advertising business.
+Search trends on Google form the last couple of years has shifted from desktop to mobile – that led the company to focus on the mobile advertising business.